 EHS provides a broad spectrum of services, including early childhood education, enriched childcare, medical and dental care referrals, nutrition and healthy living classes, mental health and parent support services, and more.

+The mission of EHS is to foster healthy prenatal results, advance the development of very young children, and promote healthy family functioning.
 Studies show that EHS programs significantly increase the cognitive, language and social-emotional skills of children.